Selfworth

 The difference is everything.
 "I am capable" is a claim your mind can dispute.
 "I stayed calm when the call went sideways, and I followed up the next morning" is a fact your mind can't argue away, because you were there.
 Worth built this way doesn't rest on belief.
 It rests on a record.
 Over time, those small entries become something a slogan never can: evidence you can return to on a hard day.

-This is the approach drawn from cognitive-behavioral work on self-esteem — the kind of method studied for helping people loosen a harsh self-image.
+This is the approach drawn from cognitive-behavioral work on self-esteem, the kind of method studied for helping people loosen a harsh self-image.
 You can read how the pieces fit together in CBT for self-esteem.
-It pairs naturally with answering the inner critic, which we'll come to next.
+It pairs naturally with answering the inner critic, which comes next.

 Affirmations try to drown out the critic.
 That rarely works, because you can't out-shout a voice that knows your fears by name.
-A steadier move is to *answer* it — calmly, with evidence — rather than argue or deny.
+A steadier move is to answer it, calmly and with evidence, rather than argue or deny.
 When the critic says "you always mess this up," the reply isn't "no, I'm amazing."
 It's "actually, last week I caught the error before it shipped."
-Specific.
-True.
-Unflinching.
+Specific, true, and steady.

 This is the difference between fighting a thought and meeting it.
 Fighting feeds it; meeting it with one honest counterexample takes some of the heat out.
 There's a whole practice in answering your inner critic instead of arguing, and in learning to stop the negative self-talk without pretending it away.